mcaceresb/tablefill/docs/getting-started.md

 Basic Example
 -------------

-`input1.txt` contains the data used to fill the template.
-This file is generated your programming language of choice (e.g. Stata) with output from a regression, a table with summary statistics, etc. The entries must be tab-delimited and each section separated by a label of the format `<tab:label>` (see the [sample programs](sample-programs.md) for examples on how to do this on various programming languages):
+[`input1.txt`](usage/01basic/input1.txt) contains the data used to fill the template.
+This file is generated your programming language of choice (e.g.
+Stata) with output from a regression, a table with summary statistics, etc. The entries must be tab-delimited and each section separated by a label of the format `<tab:label>` (see the [sample programs](sample-programs.md) page for examples on how to do this in various programming languages):

 ```
 <tab:example>